carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                   Only initialized if <16
                                                   previous SGPRs initialized.
-     then       Work-Group Id X            1      32 bit work-group id in X (enable_sgpr_workgroup_id         dimension of grid for
+     then       Work-Group Id X            1      32-bit work-group id in X (enable_sgpr_workgroup_id         dimension of grid for
                 _X)                               wavefront.
-     then       Work-Group Id Y            1      32 bit work-group id in Y (enable_sgpr_workgroup_id         dimension of grid for
+     then       Work-Group Id Y            1      32-bit work-group id in Y (enable_sgpr_workgroup_id         dimension of grid for
                 _Y)                               wavefront.
-     then       Work-Group Id Z            1      32 bit work-group id in Z (enable_sgpr_workgroup_id         dimension of grid for
+     then       Work-Group Id Z            1      32-bit work-group id in Z (enable_sgpr_workgroup_id         dimension of grid for
                 _Z)                               wavefront.
      then       Work-Group Info            1      {first_wavefront, 14'b0000,
                 (enable_sgpr_workgroup            ordered_append_term[10:0],
                 _info)                            threadgroup_size_in_wavefronts[5:0]}
-     then       Scratch Wavefront Offset   1      32 bit byte offset from base (enable_sgpr_private              of scratch base of queue
+     then       Scratch Wavefront Offset   1      32-bit byte offset from base (enable_sgpr_private              of scratch base of queue
                 _segment_wavefront_offset)        executing the kernel
                                                   dispatch.
 Must be used as an